-Figure 10: Vertical cross sections as in Fig. 4, but for (a) DIAL ozone volume mixing ratio (in ppb) and (b) air mass classes derived from water vapour and ozone measurements (for details see Sect.
+Figure 10: Vertical cross sections as in Fig. 4, but for (a) DIAL ozone volume mixing ratio (in ppb) and (b) air mass classes derived from water vapor and ozone measurements (for details see Sect.
 3.3).

-Following the approach by Schäfler et al. (2021), the collocated water vapour and ozone observations for four WISE flights are illustrated in tracer-tracer (T-T) phase space in Fig. 11 and three classes of observations are identified based on the characteristic distributions (e.g., Pan et al., 2004).
-First, tropospheric observations are characterized by low VMR{O3} (typically < 100 ppb) and a large spread of VMR{H2O} .
-Second, high VMR{O3} at low VMR{H2O} (< 6.5 ppm or < $4x10^{-3}$ g kg-1) are assigned to lower stratospheric air.
-Additionally, a class with intermediate chemical characteristics ($VMR{H2O} > 6.5$ ppm and
+Following the approach by Schäfler et al. (2021), the co-located water vapor and ozone observations for four WISE flights are illustrated in tracer-trace (T-T) phase space in Fig. 11.
+Note that the ozone and water vapor observations are given as volume mixing ratios (VMR) in the following.
+Three typical regions of observations can be identified.
+The first accumulation of tropospheric observations is characterized by low ozone VMR (typically smaller than 100 ppb) and a large spread of water vapor VMR.
+The second region with high ozone VMR and low water vapor VMR (< 10 ppm or < 6.2x10-3 g kg-1) can be assigned to lower stratospheric air.
+Additionally, a third region in between, with intermediate chemical characteristics

-VMR03 > 100 ppb) is attributed to mixed air masses that experienced mixing between the troposphere and stratosphere.
-Although Schäfler et al. (2021) suggested a careful selection of the threshold for individual flights, here constant values (see caption of Fig. 11) are used for all four WISE flights, which is sufficiently accurate for our objective.
-Sensitivity tests with slightly varied thresholds have shown only a little impact on the distribution of the classes in geometrical space.
+385 ( $H_2OVMR > 10$ ppm and $O_3VMR > 100$ ppb) can be attributed to air masses that experienced mixing between the troposphere and stratosphere.
+These three classes (referred to as tropospheric, mixed and stratospheric air) are identified by defining thresholds in the T-T space.
+Although Schäfler et al. (2021) suggested a careful selection for individual flights, here constant

+Sensitivity tests have shown only a small dependence of the mean distribution of the classes in geometrical space.
 Such a reprojection of the air mass classification from T-T space to geometrical space with a coherent distribution of the three classes is shown in Fig. 10b.
-Observations below the tTP are predominantly assigned to tropospheric air, while the uppermost data to the north of the jet stream is classified as stratospheric air.
-South of the jet stream, where the flight altitude is below the tTP, only tropospheric air is detected.
-In between the tropospheric and the stratospheric air, the mixed air mass is following the tropopause in a 2-3 km thick layer, which appears to be vertically deeper in the tropopause fold.
+Data below the tTP is predominantly assigned to the tropospheric air mass, while the uppermost data to the north of the jet is classified as stratospheric air.
+South of the jet, the flight altitude falls below the tTP and in turn only tropospheric air is detected.
+In between the tropospheric and the stratospheric air, the mixed air mass is following the tropopause in a layer of 2-3 km vertical extent, that appears to be vertically deeper in the tropopause fold.